 Violation of Tenant’s Privacy.

-As a landlord in Arizona, you’re required to provide your tenant notice at least 2 days prior to entering their rented unit.
-(Ariz.
+As a landlord in Arizona, you’re required to provide your tenant with a 2-days notice to your tenants prior to entering their rented units (Ariz.
 Rev. Stat.
-Ann. §§ 33-1343(D)).
+Ann. §§ 33-1343(D)) but you should give as as much notice as you can.
 If you repeatedly enter the property without consent, then your tenant can break their lease.

 - To inspect the unit.